martynov-dm/emailer/README.md

 8) open http://localhost:3000/

 env - node.js 16.16.0 + mac m1pro + macOS 12.1
+you will need python to install node rdkafka

 I really tried to deploy it that's why use see Docker files, but deployment is not yet done